phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 ## Optional parameters

-Next, selecting **Modify** brings up a page where parameters can be customized.
+Next, selecting the **Modify** button brings up a page where parameters can be customized.
 The default parameters will often be appropriate, so we will use them for now.

 ![snvphyl-pipeline-customize][]